-- The College now operates from 18 buildings across the borough of Dudley with a total gross floor area of over 57,000m2. - The huge majority of this campus has suitability and condition rated at good. - The continued investment in new, more efficient, buildings has maintained running costs per m2 at or below sector averages.
+- The College now operates from 18 buildings across the borough of Dudley with a total gross floor area of over 57.000m. - The majority of this campus has suitability and condition rated at good. - The continued investment in new, more efficient, buildings has maintained running costs per m at or below sector averages.